West Indian cricket team in England in 1980: Fourth Test

 The Fourth Test was played at The Oval from 24 July 1980.
 England won the toss and batted, reaching 370, with contributions through the batting order.
 Gooch top-scored on 83; Boycott (53) and Brian Rose (50) also reached half-centuries, and Mike Gatting just missed out on 48.
 Extras was second-highest scorer, on 57 – this was the second time that West Indies conceded over 50 extras in the Test series, having given 52 away in England's second innings in the First Test.
 No play was possible on the third day, and West Indies eventually conceded their first first-innings deficit of the Test series, all out for 265 (with captain Clive Lloyd absent hurt), and England were in trouble, at 18–4 just before the close on the fourth day, but batted through the final day to reach 209–9 declared, with England number 8 Peter Willey reaching 100 not out in an unbroken stand of 117 for the final wicket with Bob Willis (24*), and the match was drawn.

 West Indies then drew a 2-day match against Minor Counties and a 3-day match against Warwickshire.

 Fifth Test

 The Fifth and final Test was played at Headingley from 7 August.
 West Indies won the toss and decided to field.
 Again, the weather intervened.
 No play was possible on the first day.
 England were bowled out for 143 on the second day, with only two batsmen scoring more than 14 runs – captain Ian Botham (37) and wicketkeeper David Bairstow (40), who had replaced the regular keeper in the first four Tests, Alan Knott.
 West Indies reached 245 in reply, but the fourth day was also lost, and England reached 227–6 declared on the final day, with the series petering out with a fourth consecutive draw.

-The West Indian team finished its tour with a third match against Essex, at Stamford Bridge on 14 August.
+The West Indian team finished its tour with a floodlit limited-overs match against Essex, at Stamford Bridge on 14 August.